 We enjoy the “reel life” here at BridgeWater and we invite you to come and experience our Florida.

 Hurricanes are an unfortunate reality for the Gulf Coast.
 Normally we have several days advance warning for these storms.
 If a hurricane is tracking to Southwest Florida and a mandatory evacuation is ordered, we will issue a credit for a future stay for any unused portion of a reservation after check-in occurs.

 In the event of a voluntary evacuation, we will issue a credit for a future stay for any unused portion of a reservation after check-in occurs.
 If the storm is down graded to a Tropical Storm or if no evacuation orders are issued, there will be no refunds for cancellations or for early departures.

 Please feel free to purchase travel insurance for your trip via a third party vendor at your own expense should you be traveling to our area during hurricane season.

-Make your reservations to stay at the “Fishingest Bridge in the World”!
+The “Fishingest Bridge in the World”!

 Photo By Airborne Pilot – This file has been extracted from another file: Aerial view of old Matlacha Bridge and part of West Island in 2008.jpg, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=58274346